 Throughout the war the French had supported the colonists against their archrival.
 However, it wasn’t until the victory at Saratoga that the French openly entered the war on the side of the Continental Army.

-The Americans suffered several setbacks in 1799 through 1781.
+The Americans suffered several setbacks from 1779 through 1781.
 American General Benedict Arnold defected to the British side.
 Soldiers demanding higher pay and better housing mutinied.

 The United States is Born